craigmckeachie/tql-2024-notes/react-exercises.md

    - Inside the `App` component’s return statement:
      - Conditionally render a "Loading..." message if `busy` is `true`.
+     - Add a div which will hold all the cards and give it a class of `list`
      - Map over the `teams` array and render each team in a `div` with the class name `card`.
 Each `div` should display the team’s name and division.

 4. **Add Styles:**